 To help strengthen these efforts, the National Council has launched a new training and support opportunity, the Criminal Justice and Behavioral Health Collaborative, which aims to help reinforce the dynamic and open relationship between CBHOs and county jails.

 The Criminal Justice and Behavioral Health Collaborative is free for participating organizations.
 To be eligible, CBHOs must be National Council members (or be willing to join the National Council within two weeks of acceptance) and have a pre-existing partnership with the local jail.
 Although the CBHO completes the application, a letter of commitment from the local sheriff agreeing to the partnership is required.

 The National Council and Policy Research Associates will provide selected CBHOs training and technical assistance that enhances organizational processes and clinical acumen for screening and assessment, care planning and coordination and intervention.
-This 12-month collaborative kicks off in Washington, D.C., on April 26, immediately following NatCon18 – the National Council’s behavioral health conference, which includes a track focused exclusively on criminal justice.
-Applications are currently closed.
+This 12-month collaborative kicked off in Washington, D.C., on April 26, immediately following NatCon18 – the National Council’s behavioral health conference, which included a track focused exclusively on criminal justice.

 The selected Criminal Justice and Behavioral Health Collaborative participants are: